 Julius Schwartz (Managing Editor) went on to become a principal editor at DC Comics, where he was responsible for the early development of iconic superheroes such as Flash, and oversaw the revitalization of the Batman franchise in the 1960s and the Superman titles in the 1970s.

-Raymond A. Palmer (Literary Editor) became the editor of Amazing Stories from 1938 to 1949, where he was instrumental in fostering the early careers of Isaac Asimov and other emerging leader authors.
+Raymond A. Palmer (Literary Editor) became the editor of Amazing Stories from 1938 to 1949, where he was instrumental in fostering the early careers of Isaac Asimov and other emerging leading authors.
 (He was referred for this job by Ralph Milne Farley, the author of the first chapter of Cosmos.)
 He later founded his own publishing companies and was influential in fomenting conversation and controversy through coverage of UFOs, spiritualism and other arcane topics.
 He notably was the first to publish in 1948 Kenneth Arnold’s seminal account of his encounter with “flying saucers.”

 Forrest J Ackerman (“Scientifilm Editor”) became the most prominent science fiction fan of the 1940s through the 1990s.
 He founded the magazine Famous Monsters of Filmland in 1958, and his coverage of the “behind the scenes” artists creating science fiction and horror films has been cited as key early inspiration for such prominent personages as Peter Jackson, Steven Spielberg, Tim Burton, Stephen King and John Landis.
 His story is perhaps best captured in the documentary film The Sci-Fi Boys.